 You can also set lazy load iframe URL rules as follows:

 With these features, your users will be able to interact with your pages significantly faster, while less essential elements load in the background.
-To implement, you should load up the app and generate a version.
+To implement, you should load up the Accelerator and generate a version.